Type Erasure#

 Limitations of Type Erasure#

-carrying the generic type because generics are handled at compile time, so what you get isPair<Object>
+Classcarrying the generic type because generics are handled at compile time, so what you get isPair<Object>.

 For example: